-The Margres Lab is looking for undergraduate students to start in the Fall of 2021 and graduate students to start in the Fall of 2022!
+The Margres Lab is always looking for undergraduate and graduate students to join the lab.
 See more information about the graduate program in the Department of Integrative Biology here.
 Contact Dr. Margres directly if you are interested.

 Mark J. Margres, Ph.D.